logo

 The question arises, since this capo arrangement produces the sound of an Esus4 chord, why is it called Partial DADGAD?
 Here's a logic explanation.

 DADGAD is the most common tuning besides standard tuning.
-Capoing 022200 as described emulates DADGAD tuning ... the name Partial DADGAD suggests the relationship.
+Capoing 022200, as illustrated, emulates DADGAD tuning ... the name Partial DADGAD suggests the some of the functionality and relationship.
 If we named it by the true pitch of the open strings, EBEABE, most people wouldn't know we're talking about anything related to DADGAD!.
-(Tkijv? <-- that's the word "Right?" transposed up two letters!
-Hard to recognize, huh.)
+Tkijv? <-- see that's the word "Right?" transposed up two letters!
+Hard to recognize, huh.

 What's Partial DADGAD sound like?